 What If the IRS Already Took Part of My Refund Because I Didn’t File as an Injured Spouse?

-If the IRS has already taken your portion of the tax refund, you can file a claim to get your part of the refund back.
-The IRS will determine the portion of the refund that belongs to you, based on tax payments you made and your share of any credits.
+If the IRS has already taken your part of the tax refund, you can file Form 8379: Injured Spouse Claim and Allocation to get your part of the refund back as an injured spouse.
+The IRS will calculate how much of the refund belongs to you based on tax payments you made and your share of any credits.

 To get expert help requesting IRS injured spouse relief, learn about H&R Block Tax Audit & Tax Notice Services or make an appointment for a free consultation.

 H&R Block’s experts can solve any IRS problem, no matter how complex.